fjl/p2p-drafts/dns-discovery.md

   another fully qualified domain name.
 The `key`, a base32 encoded secp256k1 public key, is the expected signer of the list.
 - `enr=<node-record>` is a leaf containing a node record [as defined in EIP-778][eip-778].
-  The node record shall be encoded as a URL-safe base64 string.
+  The node record is encoded as a URL-safe base64 string.

 No particular ordering or structure is defined for the tree.
 Whenever the tree is updated, its sequence number should increase.
 The content of any TXT record